Who We Are

 Assistant Director

-Maya manages the Tampa Bay Environmental Restoration Fund, including habitat restoration and water quality improvement projects; facilitates the Technical Advisory Committee, the Tampa Bay Nitrogen Management Consortium, and the Tampa Bay Climate Science Advisory Panel; and distills Tampa Bay research for decision makers and resource managers.
+Maya manages habitat restoration and water quality improvement projects; facilitates the Technical Advisory Committee, the Tampa Bay Nitrogen Management Consortium, and the Tampa Bay Climate Science Advisory Panel; and distills Tampa Bay research for decision makers and resource managers.
 Previously, Maya coordinated the Agency on Bay Management and worked as an environmental planner for the Southwest Florida Water Management District.
 She is a graduate of New College of Florida (Political Science & Environmental Studies).
-Outside of work, you’ll find her hiking at Boyd Hill or relaxing at Fort DeSoto with a good book.
+Outside of work, you’ll find her enjoying a sunset sail, wading in a creek, or relaxing with a good book.

 Marcus Beck